mpwalsh8/wpgform/readme.txt

 * __id__:  The numeric id of the Google Form Custom Post Type.
 * __uid__:  A unique string (e.g. 'A-') used to ensure form element ID attributes are unique when a form appears on a page multiple times. (optional)

-The WordPress Google Form shortcode `gform` supports a number of attributes that allow further control and customization of the Google Form.
+The Google Form *deprecated* shortcode `gform` supports a number of attributes that allow further control and customization of the Google Form.

 `[gform form='<full_url_to_Google_Form>' confirm='<full_url_to_confirmation_page>' class='<value>' legal='on|off' br='on|off' prefix='<value>' suffix='<value>' email='on|off' sendto='<email address>' style='redirect|ajax' spreadsheet='<full_url_to_Google_Spreadsheet>' unitethemehack='on|off']`